Modeling and Analysing Respondent Driven Sampling as a Counting Process: Appendix

-where $I_s^{\infty}$ is the deterministic function that $v^{-1}I_s^{v}$ converges to, and similarly $n^{\infty}_{k,s}$ is the deterministic function that $v^{-1}n^{v}_{k,s}$ converges to (note we have omitted the \textquotedblleft just before" notation, $g^-$, from $I$ and $n$.
-This may be done since the integration is with respect to Lebesgue's measure, $ds$).
+where $I_s^{\infty}$ is the deterministic function that $v^{-1}I_s^{v}$ converges to, and similarly $n^{\infty}_{k,s}$ is the deterministic function that $v^{-1}n^{v}_{k,s}$ converges to.
+Note we have omitted the ``just before'' notation, $g^-$, from $I$ and $n$.
+This may be done since the integration is with respect to Lebesgue's measure, $ds$.
+Similarly, the matrices $B,C,D$ are also diagonal matrices with entries